Mind Blown. Seriously.

 Repeat this process for both the destination link and image link.

 2. Pretty Links.
-If you are on wordpress, install the plugin Pretty Links and you can shorten your links using your custom domain.
-This is the option I now use.
+If you are on WordPress, install the plugin Pretty Links and you can shorten your links using your custom domain.

-Step 6: Go to your store profile on TpT and put your link there
+Step 7: Go to your store profile on TpT and put in your link

-– You must use this code EXACTLY in your profile or it WILL NOT WORK!!
-This goes in the “quote” section:
+2. You must use this code EXACTLY in your profile or it WILL NOT WORK!!
+This goes in the “quote” section and choose “Text” to input.

 <a href=”DestinationLink”><img src=”ImageLink” /></a>